Charges filed in New Mexico in former Ferndale resident's 2014 murder

 "Detectives learned today that the DNA sample for Beaton matched the DNA from the scene of the 2014 murder."

-On Monday, state Rep. Jim Rigby — who grew up in the same neighborhood as Webb's family — said classmates were relieved to hear charges have been filed after nine difficult years.
+On Monday, state Rep. Jim Rigby, R-Ferndale — who grew up in the same neighborhood as Webb's family — said classmates were relieved to hear charges have been filed after nine difficult years.

 "She was such a giving person.
 She worked as a counselor trying to help people who'd been in trouble," Rigby said.